 BY-LAWS of the San Juan County Democrats

-We, the Democrats of San Juan County, believe in the concepts expressed in the Declaration of Independence and the Constitution of the United States that all power to govern resides with the people.
+We, the Democrats of San Juan County, State of Washington, believe in the concepts expressed in the Declaration of Independence and the Constitution of the United States of America that all power to govern resides with the people.
 We organize and pledge ourselves to promote a truly representative party, open to all who support its principles.
 We further pledge to make every effort to encourage maximum participation in the political process and to protect individual rights, civil liberties, our environment, and social and economic justice for all.

-ARTICLE 1 – NAME
+ARTICLE I – NAME

 ARTICLE II – PURPOSE AND OBJECTIVES

 Section 2.
-This organization shall:
+The SJCD shall:

 b.
-Encourage voter registration and voting.
+Encourage voter registration and voting;

-ARTICLE III – MEMBERSHIP
+ARTICLE III – ORGANIZATIONAL STRUCTURE

 ARTICLE IV – MEETINGS